-No matter what kind of competition I’ve ever signed up for I always felt the pressure to be extreme before the event started.
-Controlling the fear of failure has been so hard to handle.
-Even when I told myself that it was just a game, it still hurt losing a match…
+No matter what kind of competition I’ve ever signed up for I always felt the pressure of being extreme before the event started.
+Controlling the fear of failure has always been so hard to handle.
+Even when I told myself that it was just a game, it still hurt to lose a match…

 Because of my own experience, I try to lessen the pressure on my kids in everything they do.
-Instead of mentioning the win or winning I’ve been giving them a speech that emphasises the hard work, passion and love for what they do.
+Instead of mentioning the win or winning, I’ve been giving them a speech that emphasizes the hard work, passion, and love for what they do.

-Now those of you who’ve been following the My Daddy / My Coach video series (where I have recorded the lessons with my own daughters from their very beginnings until competitive level) know that I have two daughters: Cezara (who is now 10 years old) and Bianca (9 years old).
+Now, those of you who have been following the My Daddy / My Coach video series (where I have recorded the lessons with my own daughters from their very beginnings until competitive level) know that I have two daughters: Cezara (who is now 10 years old) and Bianca (9 years old).
 For the last 2 years they have been enrolled into the tough European under 10 competitions.
 They’ve had some success and… sometimes have not.

 I got to know my kids so much more just by preparing and watching them compete:

 One of the major things I learned is that you cannot make champions.
 THEY ARE BORN!